schlich/devcontainer-features/src/just/README.md

-# Starship (just)
+# Just (just)

-The minimal, blazing-fast, and infinitely customizable prompt for any shell!
+Just a command runner. `just` is a handy way to save and run project-specific commands.

 ## Example Usage